luciotato/LiteScript/devel/source-v0.7/Validate.lite.md

 check if owner is class (namespace) or class.prototype (class)

         if toNamespace
-            do nothing #'namespace properties' and 'append to namespace' are added directly to rerenced class-function else
+            do nothing #'append to namespace' are added directly to rerenced class-function else
           # move to class prototype
           declare valid ownerDecl.members.prototype